Liam-Zhou/Chuwa0910/ShortQuestions/annotations.md

         @UpdateTimestamp
         private LocalDateTime updateDateTime;
     ```
+9. `@OneToOne`: define a one-to-one relationship between two table.
+10. `@ManyToOne`: define a many-to-one relationship between two table.
+11. `@OneToMany`: define a one-to-many relationship between two table.
+12. `@ManyToMany`: define a many-to-many relationship between two table.
+13. `@JoinColumn`: define how two tables should be joined.
+14. `@NamedQuery`: using JPQL to define a query method at the class.
+15. `@NamedQueries`: define multiple NamedQuery.
+16. `@Query`: define a query method using sql or JPQL.

 ## used by Controller
 1. `@RestController`: used for building RESTful APIs, where the return values of methods are automatically converted to JSON or XML and included in the response body.